NillionNetwork/client-ts/README.md

   }
   ```

 5. Next, run your app and click "Store".
 After a few seconds you should see `Status: succcess` and `Id: <uuid>` rendered.
+Congratulations, now you can interact with the client 🎉

 ## Packages and package hierarchy